Cizzle Biotechnology secures US patent allowance for CIZ1B lung cancer biomarker test

 CIZ

-Cizzle Biotechnology Holdings plc (LON:CIZ), the UK-based developer of diagnostic tests for early-stage cancer, is pleased to announce that a patent application covering the Company’s core methods to measure the CIZ1B lung cancer biomarker has now been allowed by the U.S. Patent and Trademark Office.
+Cizzle Biotechnology Holdings plc (LON:CIZ), the UK-based developer of diagnostic tests for early-stage cancer, has announced that a patent application covering the Company’s core methods to measure the CIZ1B lung cancer biomarker has now been allowed by the U.S. Patent and Trademark Office.
 This additional patent further enhances the Company’s strong patent portfolio, especially in the key market of the USA and follows the grant of a patent in Canada, as announced on 4 February 2026.

 As with the recent patent granted in Canada, the USPTO patent, ‘Use of a fibrinogen capture agent to detect a CIZ1B variant’, concerns a two-step test format developed by Cizzle at the University of York.
 This test format is licensed to Cizzle Bio Inc for use in North America and the Caribbean, and these new patents strengthen BIO’s position as they prepare to launch the test and establish a robust position for commercialising the Company’s innovative and proprietary technology.